Navalny (2022): A Movie Review

 I think this comment also shows a misunderstanding of the nature of evil regimes most of us have.
 A false sense of safety which can be exploited to cause sudden, unexpected harm on a societal level.

 Regimes like Putin's are playing by different rules, where conscience never enters the picture.
 Even Navalny, who made his career out of shining a light on Putin's “party of crooks and thieves,” miscalculated how bold he could be.
 Putin's party, United Russia, is the extremist organisation.
+They are simply protected by the fact they have formed a government and effectively suppressed and brainwashed their people.

 The stunning centrepiece of the documentary is showing the process through which Navalny and his team were able to investigate and establish several government figures likely to be members of the assassination team, and reach them by phone.